jiaoshuntian/ivory-operator/docs/content/architecture/user-management.md

 For complete control over a user's password, see the [custom passwords](#custom-passwords) section.

 To have IVYO generate a new password, remove the existing `password` field from the user _Secret_.
-For example, on a Ivory cluster named `hippo` in the `ivory-operator` namespace with a Ivory user named `hippo`, use the following `kubectl patch` command:
+For example, on an Ivory cluster named `hippo` in the `ivory-operator` namespace with an Ivory user named `hippo`, use the following `kubectl patch` command:

 ```shell
 kubectl patch secret -n ivory-operator hippo-pguser-hippo -p '{"data":{"password":""}}'